 “A journey of a thousand miles begins with a single step.”

-Do You Control Your Retirement, or Do You Rely on Hopes and Prayers?
+Do You Accelerate Your Retirement, or Do You Rely on Hopes and Prayers?

 “Save some, invest some, and hope the market has good returns.”
 That’s the general retirement formula that most people have.

 That’s not enough.

 Does this mean that you have to immediately start sweating, stressing out, and sending your adrenal glands into cortisol-producing overdrive?
 No.